-To establish a medium- and long-term incentives for improved corporate value, the Company determines an annual number of shares to contribute to the Officers Shareholding Association.
-Through this mechanism, directors obtain a number of shares in correspondence with their various responsibilities to hold for an ongoing period of time.
+To establish a medium- and long-term incentive for improving corporate value, the Company determines an annual number of shares to contribute to the Officers Shareholding Association.
+Officers obtain a number of shares corresponding to their various responsibilities to be held on an ongoing basis.

-The board of directors uses the Officer Remuneration Committee to design and modify the Company's compensation system, including the ratio of compensation tied to medium- and long-term Company earnings.
+The board of directors uses the Compensation Committee to design and modify the Company's compensation system, including the ratio of compensation tied to medium- and long-term Company earnings.